Enhancing Heterogeneous Federated Learning with Knowledge Extraction and Multi-Model Fusion: Methodology

 \section{Methodology}

 Figure \ref{fig:local_update} shows the local updates of \proj and Figure \ref{fig:cloud_update} shows the cloud updates of \proj.
 In local updates, the client first downloads the knowledge network from the server, then mutually trains the knowledge network with the local model to extract an updated knowledge network, and finally uploads it back to the server.
-In cloud updates, the server first collects local knowledge (tiny size network) uploaded from clients, then ensembles all the tiny size networks, distills them into global knowledge, and finally transfers it to clients.
+In cloud updates, the server first collects local knowledge (tiny-size network) uploaded from clients, then ensembles all the tiny-size networks, distills them into global knowledge, and finally transfers it to clients.
 In this section, we will explain our approach in detail.